-Our winter maintenance team is more prepared than ever to keep the roads running smoothly over the cold period.
+Wiltshire Council's winter maintenance team are prepped and ready to keep the county's roads running smoothly over the cold period.

-After the end of every winter, we service our 24 gritting vehicles, amend and test gritting routes, and develop closer working arrangements with parishes and other agencies.
+After the end of every winter, council teams service 24 gritting vehicles, amend and test gritting routes, and develop closer working arrangements with parishes and other agencies.

-We have more than 13,000 tonnes of salt in stock strategically placed throughout the county in six storage sites.
-We also have weather stations in key areas which provide real time information and assist in producing accurate forecasts to ensure our gritters are sent out at the right time.
+The council has more than 13,000 tonnes of salt in stock strategically placed throughout the county in six storage sites.
+It also has weather stations in key areas that provide real-time information and assist in producing accurate forecasts to ensure gritters are sent out at the right time.

 "We can never predict how severe a winter will be, but the wealth of experience we have means we are in the best possible position should bad weather hit the county."